onixary/ssc_wiki_en/docs/custom_forms/overview.md

 # Overview

+## The implementation of a new data-driven custom framework is in progress, which will allow for complete customization of both the form and the animations.
+The information below will become outdated soon.
+## Until the new documentation is completed, please refer to the relevant examples in the GitHub repository.

 This mod is not yet fully data-driven (and may remain so in the future).
 However, using the built-in "Empty Forms" system, you can largely create your own custom forms.

 Currently, three types of "Progressive Forms" and three "Special Forms" are predefined with the following naming conventions: